Dry Needling is often used to treat:-

 Mobile Dry Needling Service

 Myofascial Dry Needling (DN) / Medical Acupuncture / Western Medicine Acupuncture treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK), Chiropractic and Sports Injury Clinic Service.
 The private patient mobile service operates up to 20 miles from Caversham in Reading and 20 miles from Cambridge in Cambridgeshire.
-TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, Hampshire and Oxfordshire.
+TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, and Oxfordshire.

 Myofascial Dry Needling (DN)